 FHWA's guidance on using LCP to support asset management defines an LCP strategy as "a collection of treatments that represent the entire life of an asset class or sub-group."
-Given that definition, the treatment schedules shown in Table 4-5 represent life cycle strategies for pavement.
+Given that definition, the treatment schedules shown in Table 4-5 represents typical service lifes for pavement strategies.
 More broadly, the objective in California is to treat pavements when they are in good or fair condition to prevent them from deteriorating to poor condition.
 Assets in poor and fair condition with extensive cracking are targeted for more aggressive rehabilitation treatments.